 B. Role of Coach

-In conclusion, the Coach needs to be a friend of the founder and inspire and energize the founder and founding team while ensuring they are at peace during the highs and lows of the business and their personal life.
-The key is to ensure all team members enjoy the journey of creation.
+In conclusion, the Coach needs to be a friend of the founder and inspire and energise the founder and founding team while ensuring they are at peace during the highs and lows of the business and their personal life.
+The key is to ensure all team members enjoy the journey of their creation.